What is qigong?

 What does qì gōng (氣 功) mean?

 Qi means “vital energy”, and gong means “cultivation”.
-Essentially qigong means the art of cultivating vital-energy.
+Essentially qigong means the art and science of cultivating vital-energy.

 What is Qi?

-On a practical level Qi is the animating force behind creative processes.
-Qi the energy arising from any form of interaction or relationship between things.
+On a practical level Qi is the animating force behind life processes.
+Qi the energy arising from all forms of interaction or relationship between things.